ngrok/ngrok-docs/docs/guides/basic-authn-with-ngrok.md

 ## After Authentication

 After the credentials are validated by the ngrok tunnel, the agent forwards the authorization header to the application.
-Therefore the application can use the information inside this header (this may require some application code change).
+Therefore the application can use the information inside this header (this may require some application code changes).

 ```bash
 "authorization": "Basic VVNFUk5BTUU6UEFTU1dPUkQ="